okTurtles/groupcurrency.org/index.md

 - [BitVote's OnePerID](https://github.com/BitVote/bitvote.github.io/wiki/OnePerID)
 - Criminal punishment (i.e. same as counterfeiting)
 - [UBIC](https://github.com/UBIC-repo/Whitepaper/blob/master/README.md) uses the NFC capabilities of the E-Passport to provide Sybil resistance.
+- [Encointer.org](https://encointer.org) mitigates sybil attack with physical concurrent key signing events (one can only be in one place at one time)

 <a name="AppendixB"></a>